Digital Signage

 Figure 3 - RCA Output Jacks

 RCA jacks are always color coded in white and red, or black and red.
 Red is always the right channel.
+If you see a Yellow jack, that is usually a video source.
 Select one of the following RCA jacks, located on your audio device.
 Any of these are acceptable for sending signal to your PC:

 • Tape Out